 The documents required are: driving licence (European or international), ID card (EU) or passport, and vehicle documents (small certificate of roadworthiness, third party insurance and a green card).
 The maximum permissible speed for cars in towns and villages is 50 km/h, 90 km/h on roads and 130 km/h on highways.

 Large cities have an efficient system of public transport using tram, bus or trolleybus.
 Prague also has a subway.
 You can purchase tickets for individual journeys, but if you are staying for longer, consider buying more advantageous day tickets, two-day tickets or week tickets or even a long-term travel pass.
-In some cities, you can buy tickets via text messages, from ticket machines at stops or directly from the driver.
+In some cities, you can buy tickets via the mobile application, text messages, from ticket machines at stops or directly from the driver.
 You can also generally buy them in public transport shops and in shops selling tobacco and newspapers.
 For timetables see www.idos.cz.

 Customs checks at state borders ended on the date the Czech Republic joined the EU.
 Checks have remained only at the outer borders of the EU.
 This is why you will only come across checks at international airports.
 Exemption of goods brought into the EU from customs duty, VAT and consumer tax relates to goods imported occasionally for personal use.
 Information about amounts which you can bring into the Czech Republic and which goods are exempt from customs duty, VAT and consumer tax can be found here.